iamharisai/myfirstprj-dbt/README.md

-Welcome to your new dbt project!
+Welcome to my first dbt project!
 This is a hands-on lab from LinkedinLearning course by Mark

+# NYC Parking Violations

 ### Using the starter project